MBMishu/country/README.md

 <h2>Apply Migrations (Set Up the Database)</h2>

 I have used Postgresql Database for this project.
-All you have to do just open pgAdmin and create new Database called country.
+All you have to do just open pgAdmin and create new Database called **country**.

 ```
 python manage.py makemigrations